-To recognize controls in Android Open Applications, TestComplete uses either the control’s identifier and index, or the control’s class name, text and index (see Addressing Objects in Android Open Applications).
+To recognize controls in Android Open Applications, TestComplete uses either the control’s identifier and index, or the control’s class name, text and index (see Addressing Objects in Android Open Applications (Legacy)).
 If any of these attributes does not match the expected values, TestComplete fails to find the window during the test run.

 To solve the problem, change the test or update the test commands so that they use the appropriate values for window recognition.
 Below are some tips:

 Index and text are two components that change rather frequently.
 Where possible, it is recommended using the “identifier + index” combination rather than the “class name + text + index” combination.

 Also, it is recommended skipping the index where possible.